Flexible study options

 Note Not all courses or units are available through cloud (online) mode.
 Check course details for more information.

-These groups give you the opportunity to discuss any aspect of your unit with your tutor and to make contact with other students.
-The seminars are usually held in Geelong, Melbourne and Warrnambool.
+- online seminar groups, which give you the opportunity to discuss unit requirements with your tutor and make contact with other students

 Full or part-time study